Huber Site: Upper Mississippian Huber pottery

-Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.

 The Huber site is the type site for an Upper Mississippian culture known for its distinctive shell-tempered pottery.
 Although the Huber tradition was well known by archaeologists for decades following the original excavations, a formalized typology was not developed until Charles Faulkner devised one in his 1972 report on the Griesmer site in northwestern Indiana, just to the east of Chicago.

 Huber pottery is characterized by shell-tempered, plain surface pots with globular vessel shape and restricted orifices with everted rims.
 Some vessels also have strap handles.
 Decoration (when present) usually consists of vertical or obliquely applied incised or trailed lines generally running from the lip to the shoulder.
 Rarely, surfaces are cordmarked or smoothed-over cordmarked.
 The top of the lip is either plain or decorated with fine to wide notching.
 A minority also have punctate decoration, usually in combination with the trailed lines.

 18 different rim profile types were identified but almost all of them are everted, mostly sharply everted.
 The most common are everted with square lip; everted with the lip thickened on either the inside or outside; and everted with pointed lip.
 Almost half of the lips are unnotched.
 Of the body sherds showing incised lines, there were more fine-line incised lines than either medium- or wide-line.

 Following Faulkner's typology, this is the proportion of the pottery types at the site: